RatikKapoor/reinventorii/README.md

 ## Contributing

-Currently, pull requests should be limited to the contributors part of the University project.
+Currently, pull requests should be limited to the contributors part of the university project.
 Please use semantic commit messages and branch naming conventions using [this guide](https://www.conventionalcommits.org/en/v1.0.0/).
 Private branches should be named using the `semantic/name/purpose` convention.
 For example: `docs/ratik/update-readme` signifies that Ratik is responsible for this documentation change and the purpose of the branch is to update the README.
 For major changes, please open an issue first to discuss what you would like to change.
 Please base all pull requests off of the main branch as they will be rebase merged.
 Before opening a pull request: check that there are no testing issues by running `./test`.
 The linear history requirement is enforced on main.

 Please make sure to update tests as appropriate.